pilleatus/orientdb-tutorial-distributed-database/gitbook/set_up_ddbms.md

 2: 172.17.0.4:usa
 </code></pre>

-Now you can choose to which of the three Databases you want connect to.
+Now you can choose to which of the three databases you want connect to.
 When you input `2` the application will connect to the usa docker-container with the IP 172.17.0.4.
 Lets look in the source code of the method connection() in Manager.java: